Retirement plan assets provide financial security

 Taxes on retirement accounts

-There are many types of retirement accounts - IRA, 401(k), 403(b), Keogh, others.
-What most have in common is that income taxes were never paid on the funds contributed to these accounts.
-(The exception is the Roth IRA and other Roth retirement accounts.)
+There are many types of retirement accounts - IRA, 401(k), 403(b), Keogh, and others.
+What most have in common is that contributions to these plans were tax-free so those accounts have never been subject to income taxes (The exception is the Roth IRA and other Roth retirement accounts.)
 The IRS ultimately must be paid, however.
 This happens when you withdraw funds from these accounts.
 Likewise, loved ones who inherit these accounts are required to pay taxes when they withdraw funds from them.
-Should they withdraw all assets in one tax year, as is often the case, the income taxes due can result in much of the account assets being eaten up in taxes.
+Should they withdraw all assets in one tax year the income taxes due can result in much of the account assets being eaten up in taxes.

 Minimizing taxes due from loved ones

-You have the option to name beneficiaries for any assets remaining in your retirement accounts at your passing.
+You have the option, and are encouraged, to name beneficiaries for any assets remaining in your retirement accounts at your passing.
 If you have named charities to receive

-gifts from your will or trust, a restructuring of your estate plan can result significant tax savings for your loved ones.
+gifts from your will or trust, a simple restructuring of your estate plan can result in a potentially significant tax savings for your loved ones.

 Step 1: Remove the charitable gifts from your will or trust that you will make from your retirement plans instead.
 This will allow more assets to pass to loved ones free of income taxes.